Instructions to the Authors

 The following types of articles will be considered for publication:

-Original articles should not exceed 4000 words and as a rule should try not to exceed 50 references and 10 tables/figures.
-The abstract, legends and references aren’t included in the word.
+Original research articles should not exceed 4000 words and as a rule, should try not to exceed 50 references and 10 tables/figures.
+The abstract, legends, and references aren’t included in the word.

-Brief Communications should not exceed 2000 (excluding abstract, legends and references) and have 25 references and 4 tables/figures.
+Short communications should not exceed 2000 (excluding abstract, legends, and references) and have 25 references and 4 tables/figures.

-Case reports written-up single cases which present original observations, new insights and/or information based on novel technology.
-The text is to be composed in Abstract, Introduction, Clinical history and Discussion.
+Case reports document individual cases that present original observations, new insights, and/or information based on novel technology.
+The text should be structured into the following sections: Abstract, Introduction, Clinical History, and Discussion.

 Instructions for Complying with Ethical Standards